gerlie-reyes/practice-fe/README.md

 # practice-fe
-This is just sample layouts to review the concepts of Html and CSS
+This is just sample layouts to review the concepts of Html and CSS.
+No functionality, only styling work.